cisagov/ScubaGear/baselines/aad.md

 ### Implementation

-- _Note:_ Steps in the following implementation instructions that reference the AAD PIM service will vary if using a third-party PAM system instead.

-- _Future revisions:_ Some of the implementation instructions associated with this group of policies may be revised in the next release to incorporate functionality provided by the the AAD PIM for Groups feature.
+The following implementation instructions that reference the AAD PIM service will vary if using a third-party PAM system instead.
+Additionally, the implementation instructions associated with highly privileged user access may be revised in the next release to incorporate functionality provided by the the AAD PIM for Groups feature.

 #### MS.AAD.7.1v1 instructions: